regmisatyam/face-detection-conversational-ai/README.md

-# AI Emotion Detection & Conversation System
+# Facial Expression Recognition and Response

 A real-time AI system that detects facial emotions from live video feed and engages in emotionally-aware conversations using Google's Gemini AI.